What is an if Statement?

 Explanation:

-Here, the value of marks
+- Here, the value of

-Since 30 is less than 40, the condition is false.
+ifstatement checks if marks are greater than or equal to 40. - Since 30 is less than 40, the condition is false.

-Because the condition is false, the print statement does not run.
+- Because the condition is false, the print statement does not run.

-So, nothing is printed on the screen.
+- So, nothing is printed on the screen.

 Important Notes: